Farg0k/flutter_tv_media3/README.md

 ### Configuration in the Main Application

-To activate the subtitle search functionality, you must pass the following parameters during the initialization of `AppPlayerController`:
+To activate the subtitle search functionality, you must pass the following parameters during the initialization of `FtvMedia3PlayerController`:

 *   **`searchExternalSubtitle`**:
     *   **Type:** `Future<List<MediaItemSubtitle>?> Function({required String id})`